Lora's Latest Post

 Over time, in my role as an analyst, organizations have become more fragmented, with few companies having purchasing, distribution, and manufacturing reporting to a common leader.
 We find that reporting relationships matter in the analysis of the Supply Chains to Admire.

 We find each leader purchasing systems for their own functional silos, creating a barrier to interoperability.
 The opportunity is to redefine the architecture to drive interoperability and drive holistic workflows, better aligning the organization with value-based delivery.
-(The measurement of functional objectives tied to bonus incentives creates waste when companies need to align to drive reliability.)
+(The measurement of functional objectives tied to bonus incentives creates waste.
+Companies need to align to drive reliability.)

 Figure 1.
 Supply Chain Organizational Definition

 Today, there are more unknowns than knowns.
 The traditional approaches to supply chain decision-making focused on known inputs, using known models to drive known outcomes.
-In the world of unknowns, generative AI, What-if Simulation, and What-if Optimization grow in importance.
+In the world of unknowns, generative AI, agent-based workflows, What-if Simulation, and What-if Optimization are growing in importance.
 The benefit is quicker, role-based insight, along with workflow collaboration, to answer questions, increase awareness, and drive action.

 A New Dr. No Is In Town

 The buyer today for supply chain planning is more conservative.
 The leaders — Chief Supply Chain Officers — are hardened and conservative, with many becoming “Dr. Nos” during sales cycles while pushing traditional definitions of technology.
-They have not invested in reskilling.
+They have not invested in reskilling to learn new concepts and sort reality from hype.

 The reason?
 The deployment of new approaches requires the learning of a new language, rethinking first principles, and being open to new outcomes, all of which fly in the face of tradition.
 In Figure 2, when potential buyers of Supply Chain Planning were asked the question, “In your opinion, what is your company’s preference in the purchase of new technologies?
 Would you classify your company as an innovator, early adopter, mainstream adopter, late-stage adopter, or laggard?
 The market shows marked change.
 The innovators and early adopters accounted for 42% of the market in 2016 and 24% in late 2025.
 When tested for demographic consistency, this result is significant at an 80% confidence level.